manuGil/lecture-notes/git-notes.md

     # add private key
     $ ssh-add ~/.ssh/id_ed25519
     ```
+    > Instruct SSH to use key files in different locations: `ssh -i <path/private/keyfile>`

 > Info on how to (start the ssh-agent automatically)[https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows]
 Mac and Linux user don't have to worry about this.